|

 The implementation of activity-based management leads to process reengineering and increased profitability.
 The article focused on the activities, modifications and results of implementing an activity-based management (ABM) system in the banking industry.
 The authors provided limited information regarding First Tennessee National Corporation’s implementation of ABM as a real life example.
 Steps necessary for ABM implementation were described in the article.
 Furthermore, differences between banking and manufacturing, which was first to implement activity-based costing, were described, providing an understanding of the peculiarities in the banking industry.
 Finally, the article discussed the modifications necessary for banking applications of ABC and the future plans of First Tennessee National Corporation.

-Increased Profitability and Implementation of ABM
+Steps to Increased Profitability and Implementation of ABM

 According to Sweeney and Mays, the steps to increased profitability through ABM include: